Technical Onboarding - Productive Teams from Day 1

 Additions

-- Own business email address
+- Own business e-mail address

 - VPN access to the company network